ysan/upnp_da_check/README.md

-UPnP Device Architecture protocol sniffer
+upnp da check (UPnP Device Architecture protocol sniffer)
 ===============
 The tool is intended to perform control for devices that perform user with various functions as a UPnP Device Architecture is a control point.

 Usage
 --------
 	$ ./upnp_da_check.py ifname

 on the command line.
 Execution path you are free.

 Examples
 --------
+Console will rise when you start the program.

 	$ ./upnp_da_check.py eth0